 While no studies have shown a direct causal link between the two yet, the safe limits of exposure to certain ingredients in your deodorant, with the worst offender being aluminium, are being challenged.
+Women and young girls are exposed to more harmful chemicals on a daily basis than any other group of people.
 The long-term effect of low, daily exposure to these ingredients is still being studied, but more and more research is showing how dangerous they may be.

 Many chemicals in off-the-shelf deodorants and antiperspirants contain a plethora of unnecessary chemicals that stay on your skin after you shower.
 Aluminium, triclosan, phthalates, parabens, propylene glycol and formaldehyde (to name a few) are absorbed into your bloodstream and, although you may not be able to detect them, they cling to your skin for another to 24 hours.